njorogetimk/matCSS/README.md

 ## Installation and Usage
 Development of the site was done in _HTML_, _CSS_ and _JavaScript_.
 Page generation was achieved using Jekyll.
 Jekyll is a simple, extendable, static site generator.
 The installation instructions are on the [Jekyll Website](https://jekyllrb.com/docs/).
-The commands are run on a terminal or command prompt
+The commands (_in italics_) are run on a terminal or command prompt

 #### 1. Install Ruby
 Jekyll is a Ruby Gem.
 Follow the [instructions](https://jekyllrb.com/docs/installation/) on this page to install Ruby on your system.